-Our Corporate Governance Guidelines prohibit a member of the Audit Committee from serving on the Audit Committees of more than two other public companies (with the exception of our affiliates or subsidiaries) except with the prior approval of the Board, including a determination by the Board that such service would not impair the ability of the director to effectively serve on the Audit Committee.
-No member of our Audit Committee serves on the audit committees of more than two other public companies.
+Our Corporate Governance Guidelines prohibit a member of the Audit Committee from serving on the audit committees of more than two other public companies (with the exception of our affiliates or subsidiaries) except with the prior approval of the Board, including a determination by the Board that such service would not impair the ability of the director to effectively serve on the Audit Committee.
+No member of our Audit Committee serves on the audit committees of more than two other public companies (with the exception of our affiliates).